Sinus Surgery & You: Making the Right Choices

 FACT SHEET: Option 3 – Traditional Sinus Surgery

 A rarely used option of last resort for the chronic sufferer

-- An option for patients who have experienced a failed FESS operation, or have severe complications of sinusitis, such as:
+- An option for patients who have experienced a failed FESS operation, have severe complications of sinusitis, or have tumors in or adjacent to the nasal cavities and sinuses such as:

 (1) A severe case of pus-filled sinuses

 (2) A severe infection in the facial bones; or